Researching the Business of Baseball

-A good starting point for the study of the business of baseball is the website of SABR’s Business of Baseball Committee at http://research.sabr.org/business.
+A good starting point for the study of the business of baseball is this page with research files maintained by SABR’s Business of Baseball Committee.
 There you will find a collection of documents, including the collective bargaining agreements between Major League Baseball (MLB) and the Major League Baseball Players Association (MLBPA) and the published House Judiciary Subcommittee on Study of Monopoly Power 1952 hearings, chaired by Rep. Emmanuel Celler on antitrust matters in organized baseball.

 - Rodney Fort’s Web Pages: Fort, a Professor of Sports Management at the University of Michigan writes on the economics of sports.
 His website has the best collection of data compilations on economic aspects of baseball.

 - BizofBaseball.com bills itself as “… the first all inclusive location for news, interviews, data, and articles dedicated to just the game of baseball and the business that drives it.”
 It has especially useful databases on arbitration.